mit-rss/base_installation/README.md

 If you don't already have a BitTorrent client we recommend Transmission on Linux and OS X and qBittorent on Windows.
 Please seed to your peers :)

+Alternatively, if you're having a lot of trouble torrenting you can download it from the mirror [here](tfh.mit.edu/racecar.ova), but it might be pretty slow, especially if everybody is using it.

 Import ```.ova``` file into VMware and then boot the machine.
 Log in to the ```racecar``` account with password ```racecar@mit```.
 Everything is already installed!
 Skip ahead to the
 [Testing the Racecar Simulator](#testing-the-racecar-simulator) section.